microsoft/axe-windows/docs/Automation.md

 4. Check the results.

-        Console.WriteLine("Number of errors found in scan: " + scanResults.errorCount);
+        Console.WriteLine("Number of errors found in scan: " + scanResults.ErrorCount);

 A [complete code example](#example) can be found below.